owncloud/docs/docs/build-the-docs.md

 You will see the path to each binary displayed, if it is installed.
 For any that you do not see displayed, follow the instructions below to install it.
-This is the output if you have everything installed
+This is an example output if you have everything installed.
+Please consider that the home directory, root in this example, is dependent on the user you used during installing and can be different in your installation.

 ```
 /usr/bin/git